 When and where do courses take place?

-Courses take place after school and will be held at Swiss Cottage Library.
+Courses take place after school and will be held at JW3 in Hampstead on Tuesdays and Swiss Cottage Library on Thursdays.
 Typically courses will run between 9-12 weeks depending on the length of the school term.

 Who are the instructors?